Daikanyama - Tokyo's Hip West Hollywood Neighborhood

-The Ivy Place is one of Daikanyama’s top spots for lunch or brunch with a beautiful outdoor seating.
-Reservations are recommended or you can put your name down on the list and stroll for an hour.
+The Ivy Place is one of Daikanyama’s top spots for lunch or brunch with beautiful outdoor seating.
+I recommend a reservation, and you can put your name down on the list and stroll for an hour.
 It’s right close to the Tsutaya Bookstore at T-Site.

 Do you want to unlock Tokyo’s Hidden Magic?
 I recommend my book, The Hidden Tokyo Neighborhood Guidebook.
 It’s filled with hundreds of things to do and a range of activities that only an experienced local can know about.
 You’ll unlock nearly 30 of Tokyo’s top neighborhoods in over 400 pages, designed to leave you knowing this city, including Daikanyama, on a whole other level.
 Learn more.